 Definition of Meal Breaks in California as of 2018

 Meal breaks are mandatory breaks that employees must take at some point each day in the workplace.
 When to take lunch breaks in California and other aspects can vary from business to business, but there are certain specific break time rules in California that employees and employers are responsible for adhering to on a daily basis.
 Meal breaks are also notably different from rest breaks.
-You can learn more about what the California meal period law entails at the State of California’s Department of Industrial Relations website.
+You can learn more about what the 2019 California meal break law entails at the State of California’s Department of Industrial Relations website.

 Frequently Asked Questions About California Meal Breaks